 Get an App

-If you have a Kindle fire, then one of the first things you want to do is explore the Amazon App store.
+If you have an Amazon Fire, then one of the first things you want to do is explore the Amazon App store.
 Every day Amazon give away a free app.
 Right after Christmas there will be a lot of very good apps for free.
-If you have an eink kindle (not a fire) there are still many good games, many of them for free.

 If you have other questions or would like to suggest a Reading Tools post or something else to go here, leave a comment below and I will try to answer your question of find the answer somewhere if I do not now it.